mlz-ictrl/nicos/doc/source/deviceapi.rst

 ============

 .. class:: Waitable

+   Base class for devices that can execute some action and can be waited upon.

    This class inherits from :class:`Readable` and is the base class for all devices that have some action that can be waited upon (movement or